itdxer/neupy/site/2017/12/13/sofm_art.rst

 Code
 ----

-All the code that was used to generate images in the article you can find in iPython notebook on github.
+All the code that was used to generate images in the article you can find in `iPython notebook on github <https://github.com/itdxer/neupy/blob/master/notebooks/sofm/The%20Art%20of%20SOFM.ipynb>`_.

 .. author:: default
 .. categories:: none